kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# Conclusion: Compile-Time Where Kora Owns the Problem, Normal Java Everywhere Else
+## Conclusion: Compile-Time Where Kora Owns the Problem, Normal Java Everywhere Else { #conclusion }

 Kora's compile-time architecture is powerful precisely because it is targeted.